seed-rs/seed/examples/update_from_js/README.md

 ## Update from JS example

-How to trigger `update` function by events fired outside of App instance.
+How to trigger `update` function from Javascript world.
-Also you'll see how to call JS functions from Rust.
+You'll also see how to call JS functions from Rust.

 ---